textbookmania/LightSlateGray/README.md

 meteor deploy my_app_name.meteor.com
 ```

+Refer to our [Installation and Deployment]() section for more details.

 #Help
-Please refer to our User Guide, and developers can refer to the Development section of the User Guide.
+Please refer to our [User's Guide](https://github.com/textbookmania/LightSteelBlue/wiki/User's-Guide) for help.
+Or for developers, please refer to our [Developer's Guide](https://github.com/textbookmania/LightSteelBlue/wiki/Developer's-Guide).
+Otherwise, refer to our [Contact Us](https://github.com/textbookmania/LightSteelBlue/wiki/Contact-Us) section.

 #Credits
 ##Meteor